deepghost384/bigquery_timeseries/README.md

 print(resampled_result.head(), "\nShape:", resampled_result.shape)
 ```

-Note: The query results will have 'dt' as the index, and 'symbol' will be included as a regular column in the results.
+Note: Query results will have 'dt' as the index, and 'symbol' will be included as a regular column.
 The 'partition_dt' column is not included in the query results.

+## 📝 Logging

+The library uses Loguru for logging.
+By default, logs are written to a file with a 500 MB rotation.
+You can enable verbose logging by setting `verbose=True` when initializing the `Uploader` or `BQTS` classes.

-## Disclaimer
+## ⚠️ Disclaimer

 This library allows for potential SQL injection.
 Please use it for your own purposes only and do not allow arbitrary requests to this library.

+## 🎉 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## 📄 License

+This project is licensed under the MIT License.